-The aim of religious education is to promote communion with Jesus Christ.
-At St. Joseph Parish, we seek to nurture a faith that is living, conscious, and active in the light of instruction.
-Our goal is to offer formation to help your family live in a way that is faithful to the Gospel of Jesus Christ in the tradition of the Catholic Church.
-Our work involves catechetics (instruction in the faith), opportunities for service, sacramental preparation, and appreciation for public prayer and worship, fellowship, and spiritual renewal.
+The aim of religious formation is to promote communion with Jesus Christ.
+We use the term “Faith Formation” rather than “Religious Ed.”, because this more accurately speaks to our program goals.
+In partnership with the parents and guardians we can achieve our goals by nurturing the entire family’s faith in a way that is faithful to the Gospel of Jesus Christ in the tradition of the Catholic Church.
+The curriculum includes catechetical instruction, opportunities for service, sacramental preparation, and appreciation for public prayer and worship, fellowship, and spiritual renewal.

 How Our Program Works

-Sacrament preparation is a parish based program.
-Children who are attending either a Catholic school OR the St Joseph Parish Faith Formation Program are eligible to enroll in this process of preparation.
+Sacrament preparation is a parish -based program.
+Children who are attending either a Catholic school OR the St Joseph Parish Faith Formation Program are eligible to enroll in this preparation process.

 Sacraments of First Reconciliation and First Eucharist

-Preparation begins no earlier than the second year of regular grade level religious education classes.
+Preparation begins no earlier than the second year of regular grade level Faith Formation classes.